Out of a Distant World

 Raun Kaufman said he once lived in the world of autism.

 “No language, no eye contact, no social communication — I seemed like the only person alive in my world.
 I was not aware of other people, even my parents.”
-Now 35, Kaufman is CEO of the Massachusetts-based Autism Treatment Center of America, and a nationally known speaker about autism.
+Now 35, Kaufman is the Director of Global Education for the Autism Treatment Center of America, and a nationally known speaker about autism.

 The disorder, once considered rare, now occurs in an estimated one in 150 U.S. children.
 Autism is a developmental disorder that has a spectrum of symptoms from mild to incapacitating.
 No general cause or cure can be pinpointed although intensive studies are under way, nationwide.
 In 2000, Congressional legislation authorized the National Institutes of Health to establish centers of excellence for research on autism, but none is in Virginia.